anki-code/xonsh-cheatsheet/README.md

 ### Juggling of exit code using python substitution

-cd-ing into directory and if count of files less then 100 run `ls`:
+cd into a directory and, if the count of files is less then 100, run `ls`:

 ```xsh
 aliases['cdls'] = "cd @($arg0) && @(lambda: 1 if len(g`./*`) > 100 else 0) && ls"